MS in Occupational Therapy

 - Standard submission of letters of recommendation is electronic (online) via OTCAS.

-- The technology of the UW-Madison Graduate School online application allows applicants to give contact information for individuals to whom the Graduate School would then email instructions for submitting online recommendations directly to the Graduate School.
+- The technology of the UW-Madison Graduate School online application allows applicants to give contact information for persons from whom recommendations are requested.
+The UW Graduate School would then email instructions to those person so they could submit online recommendations directly to the UW Graduate School.

-- If you have special reasons for wanting more than the three letters allowed via OTCAS, we recommend that you consult the OT Admissions Coordinator on the advisability of the additional letter(s).
+- If you feel that you have special reasons for wanting more than the letters-of-reference via OTCAS, or for a letter-of-reference specific to and only for UW-Madison, then we recommend that you consult the OT Admissions Coordinator on the advisability of the additional letter(s).

 Statement of Purpose/Reasons for Graduate Study